niranjanb/blog.erictreacy.github.io/_posts/2017-06-20-your-masters.md

 2. This post is aimed at international students mostly but some of this might apply to domestic students as well.
 3. These are my personal opinions and suggestions and should not be taken as official policy or guidance from the department.
 4. This is a not a detailed how-to-guide by any means.
 It is vague.
 The intention is to prod you to think.
-5. I plan to do a follow up with more inputs from a diverse group of people, including other faculty and grad students.
+5. I am relatively new at teaching myself.
+My thoughts are based on my limited view over the last two years.
+I plan to do a follow up with more inputs from a diverse group of people, including other faculty and grad students.

 If there is one thing that I want this post to do, it is to get you, a prospective/current MS student at Stony Brook, to make a plan for your Master&#39;s overall.
 Set some goals for what you want to learn from each course that you take.
 Set good expectations and try your best to meet them.